rekalantar/PatchBased_3DCycleGAN_CT_Synthesis/README.md

 ![](https://github.com/rekalantar/CycleGAN3D_Tensorflow/blob/main/images/contrastremoval.gif)

 ## Usage
 Create a virtual environment to install the prerequisites.
-If there are issues with tensorflow-gpu, cuda and cuDNN version mismatch, it is recommended to use Anaconda or conda-forge to install the requirements.
+If there are issues with tensorflow-gpu, cuda and cuDNN version mismatch, use Anaconda or conda-forge to install the requirements.
 The working versions of the Nvidia cuda driver, tensorflow-gpu, cudatoolkit and cudnn can be found [here](https://medium.com/@rekalantar/gpu-enabled-tensorflow-pytorch-setup-without-manually-installing-cuda-and-cudnn-conda-forge-52cf43b6ddd6).

 ```bash
 conda create -n tfgpu